Wood, raffia, paint, and cotton

 Gift of Katherine C. White 1969.8

-This mask is part of a series of eight that appear at the end of an adolescent boy's circumcision and puberty ritual called n-khanda.
-During the n-khanda, dances are organized to mark the boy's new status and to celebrate his reintegration into the village.
-Embodying the ancestors who founded the ritual, such masks are worn by the master of the initiation or by the newly initiated himself.
+This Mask (Ndeemba) has been featured prominently in the African galleries since making its debut at the Cleveland Museum of Art in 1962.
+Dated to the 1900s, the object is part of a group of eight masks that appear at the end of the circumcision and puberty ritual (n-khanda) for Yaka boys.
+It would have marked the new status of the boys who became men and commemorated their re-entry into the village.
+Affirming age-long tradition, such masks are worn by the master of the initiation or by the newly initiated himself.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 All images and data available through Open Access can be downloaded for free.
 For images not available through Open Access, a detail image, or any image with a color bar, request a digital file from Image Services.